68 Worked Examples: Propulsion Systems

 \[ T = T_{\rm core} + T_{\rm fan} = 5.02 + 7.0 = 12.02~\mbox{kN} \]

-\[ P = T V_{\infty} = 12.02 \times 10^3 \times 200 = 2.4~\mbox{MW} \]
+\[ P_{\rm eq} = T V_{\infty} = 12.02 \times 10^3 \times 200 = 2.4~\mbox{MW} \]

 Worked Example #6

-Refer to the attached propeller charts, a standard performance presentation for all propellers.
+Refer to the attached propeller charts, which are a standard performance presentation for all propellers.
 Assume that an actual propeller has a diameter of 7 ft and is a constant-speed propeller with a rotational speed of 2,000 rpm.
 The propeller operates at an equivalent of 8,000 ft ISA density altitude.

 For each blade pitch angle measured at 75% radius and at the point of maximum propulsive efficiency in each case, then estimate the following: